Tuwaiq-DS-ML-bootcamp-V-6/Use-case-3-Project-2/README.md

 ### Times Higher Education World University Ranking

 - Location 6% missing (we may need to fill it from google)
-- missing links (no action needed)
+- Missing links (no action needed)
+- Extra columns must be compressed
 - what is SDG :
 - | Number | Meaning                                  |
   | ------ | ---------------------------------------- |